kninad/unix-v6fs/notes.md

 - Remove the associated `dir_entry` from the parent dir.
 - Only small files btw.
 Note it will be kind of reverse for cpin.
 - If the directory is empty, then delete it ??
 OR ELSE print a clear error message!
+- Finally decrement the size of the parent dir via its inode.

 **mkdir**: Should have two entries for "." and "..".
 Will make a new entry in the pwd file's (dir) inode for the new directory entry.
 Should not allow if the some parent dir